CheefLofter/better-posts/README.md

 currently  no upload button will be here soon. drop images in public folder and use in code where mentiond

-## Roadmap
+## Todo

-### Upload & Download
-- Drag-and-drop upload
-- Multiple format support
-- High-quality download (PNG/JPG)

-- a good background collection to choose from
+- allow user to choose the aspect ratio of the abckground

+- give the project/tool an name.